bastazini/species_habitat_interactions/README.md

 colnames(subnetwork1_df) <- c("coral", "fish", "value", "aff")
 ```

-Note that in the last step we melted the object “subnetwork_1” into
+Note that in the last step we melted the object “subnetwork_1” and
+created the object “subnetwork1_df”.
+We did so to make this new object
-“subnetwork1_df” to establish a binary variable depicting the
+the base for filter data and to establish a binary variable depicting
-relationship between each species in partite A and B. Now that we
+the relationship between species of partites A and B. Now that we
 produced the matrices and sorted them, we can illustrate the tripartite
-network using:
+network.

 ``` r
 plotweb2(data.matrix(subnetwork1),